91093837/llms/README.md

 -> (+) RAG for providing financial data + market data (balance sheet, ...)
 -> (+) function calling for portfolio optimization

+Questions
+- hash prompts
+- How to build production?
+- Go with one-shot or many-short approach?
+- Continue 1-1 conversation or start a new conversation for each new prompt?
+- What would be the next steps?